VSSSLeague/VSSReferee/README.md

 # VSS_Referee

 ## Introduction
-The VSS-Referee is an module created to the **IEEE Very Small Size Soccer League**, responsable for the automatic judge of the field, creating the possibility to the teams catch the data coming from it and replace strategically their robots, avoiding a little bit the human presence/necessity at the field.
+The VSS-Referee is the automatic referee module created to **IEEE Very Small Size Soccer League**, creating the possibility to teams catch the data coming from it and replace strategically their robots, decreasing the human necessity at the field.

 ## Requirements
  * g++